 Global Learning Program

-DurationThe course is one semester long and the international visits total 3-4 weeks.
+DurationThe course is one semester long and the global site visits total about three weeks.

 Time of yearThe GLP on-campus portion takes place spring semester.
 The travels could take place at one time in the summer or be broken into multiple segments, such as for the duration of Grinnell’s two-week spring break, plus a summer portion.

-- On-Site Arrangements – Depending on where you are in the world, these arrangements will vary.
+Depending on where you are in the world, these arrangements will vary.

-- Ground transportation can be buses, trains, or taxis but a lot of transportation is simply on foot.
+- Ground transportation can be buses, trains, or taxis but a lot of the transportation is simply on foot.
 Pack your walking shoes!

 - Local visits while traveling are abundant.
 Outings in each location in the itinerary will be prescribed by your faculty leaders so that they complement the course theme and syllabus.
-You receive exposure not only to your faculty leaders’ expertise but also to the host cultures’ native lecturers and experts.
+You receive exposure not only to your faculty leaders’ expertise, but also to the host cultures’ native lecturers and experts.

-For more information, contact Susie Duke, Program Coordinator at email@example.com or 641-269-4738.
+For more information, contact Susie Duke, Acting Director of Grinnell-in-London and Associate Director of the Global Learning Program, at firstname.lastname@example.org.